bboylin/UniversalToast/readme.md

 #### features
 * elegant & flexible
 * can handle click event & custom duration (by adding view with WindowManager)
-* auto avoid BadTokenException in android N (which cannot be caught in you application,cause it happens not in main thread)
+* auto avoid BadTokenException in android N (which cannot be caught in you application)

 #### Usages
 * step 1 : add dependency